alma89/Advanced-Object-Oriented-Programming_-Network-Game-/README.md

 Team work - group of 3 people

-Responsibilities: pair programming in Java and Eiffel part of the assingment with alma89, mentor: dseebacher
+Responsibilities: pair programming in Java and Eiffel part of the assingment with andzaOs, mentor: dseebacher

 # Task Description